 ***Pearmund Cellars Toll Gate Vineyard (winery in Fauquier Co., vineyard in Rappahannock Co.)
 Nose: Lovely, fragrant briar fruits, lavender, and garden herbs.
 Palate: fresh with lively fruit/acid balance, smooth tannins but fresh acidity, and flavors of zesty fresh briar fruits.
 Shows the potential of this grape for Virginia well.

-**+The Winery at LaGrange Nose: elegant, complex blend of smoky oak and briar fruits.
+**+The Winery at LaGrange Nose: an elegant, complex blend of smoky oak and briar fruits.
 Palate: young, but lovely smooth tannins, smoky oak over briar fruits.
 Impressive now but will improve.

 This grape from southwest France shares the same root as the word “tannin”.
 Like Petit Verdot, it’s looking to be a game-changer on the Virginia wine scene.
-In this climate, if well-ripened, the tannins are smooth with ripe black fruits and hint of baking spices.
+In this climate, if well-ripened, the tannins are smooth with ripe black fruits and a hint of baking spices.
 Some have started blending Tannat into their otherwise Meritage blends; some are making varietal wines, and some are blending it with Petit Verdot for a uniquely Virginia-style vinifera blend.

 From the varietals and blends I tasted for this review, I’m very impressed with how vintners are handling Tannat in Virginia today.
 Last week I opened a Tannat from 2010, which had won medals then.
 I was surprised to see it was only 13% alcohol, and tasted quite ordinary, even after decanting.
 By contrast, all of the Tannat-based wines below from 2019 were riper and showed much more fruit and potential.
-I drank half a bottle of the Philip Carter Tannat last night; it was unsurprisingly a little raw but I liked the ripe briar fruits, lively acid and tannin.
+I drank half a bottle of the Philip Carter Tannat last night; it was unsurprisingly a little raw but I liked the ripe briar fruits, lively acid, and tannin.
 I was surprised to see that the alcohol was 15.8%, but some grape varieties can carry high alcohol better than others.
-The wine did not taste hot or out of balance, and was more pleasurable than the 10-year old Tannat at only 13%.
+The wine did not taste hot or out of balance and was more pleasurable than the 10-year old Tannat at only 13%.

 ***+Philip Carter Winery (Rappahannock Co.)
 A deep purple color.
 Nose: surprisingly elegant, scented blackberries with a hint of baking spices.
-Palate: juicy, intense fruit/acid balance of ripe blackberry with dense, ripe and very smooth tannins.
+Palate: juicy, intense fruit/acid balance of ripe blackberry with dense, ripe, and very smooth tannins.
 Elegant with balance and finesse.